-Gillman Bruton & Capone, have been representing Small Businesses and their owners in business bankruptcy and other proceedings since 1981.
-Whether the business debt problems are a single creditor suing you and the business in a lawsuit or a pile of accumulated debt, it is important to consult with an experienced New Jersey chapter 13 business bankruptcy attorney to learn your rights and review all of your options to protect you and your small business.
+Gillman, Bruton & Capone have been representing Small Businesses and their owners in business bankruptcy and other proceedings since 1981.
+Whether the business debt problems are a single creditor suing you and the business in a lawsuit or a pile of accumulated debt, it is important to consult with an experienced New Jersey Chapter 13 business bankruptcy attorney to learn your rights and review all of your options to protect you and your small business.

-CAUTION: In our experience, one of the most common errors we see our clients make is waiting to consult an attorney experienced in small business debt issues.
-Small business owners assume that they don’t need to consult an attorney until things are “much worse” or feel that attorneys who are experienced in Small Business Debt will force them to close or cost too much.
+In our experience, one of the most common errors we see our clients make is waiting to consult an attorney experienced in small business debt issues.
+Small business owners assume that they don’t need to consult an attorney until things are “much worse” or feel that attorneys who are experienced in Business Debt will force them to close or will cost too much.